WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 `application/http-exchange+cbor` resource ({{application-http-exchange}})
-without either ensuring the resource was transferred from a server that was authoritative (Section 9.1 of {{!RFC7230}}) for that URI's origin, or passing the exchange stored in the resource to the procedure in {{cross-origin-trust}}, and getting "valid" back.
+without either ensuring the resource was transferred from a server that was authoritative (Section 9.1 of {{!RFC7230}}) for that URI's origin, or passing the `Signature` response header field from the exchange stored in the resource, and that exchange without its `Signature` response header field, to the procedure in {{cross-origin-trust}}, and getting "valid" back.

 # Privacy considerations